Rockies vs. Braves Player Props Betting Odds

-Ryan McMahon and Ronald Acuna Jr. are two of the top players with prop bets available when the Colorado Rockies and the Atlanta Braves square off at Coors Field on Monday (first pitch at 8:40 PM ET).
+Bookmakers have set player props for Ronald Acuna Jr., Ryan McMahon and others when the Atlanta Braves visit the Colorado Rockies at Coors Field on Tuesday at 8:40 PM ET.

 Bet on this matchup or its props with BetMGM!